LeeMorinUCF/QMB3311S22/demo_22_PP_Ch_11_Dictionaries/README.md

 To get the value associated with a key, we put the key in square brackets, much like indexing into a list.
+There is no meaningful element number to a dictionary as there is for a list: only the name (key) of the element is important.

 ```
 >>> bird_to_observations['northern fulmar']